 Starting a retirement account or IRA is a great way to start thinking about your future.
 Essentially, IRAs allow for tax-efficient investing when it comes to retirement planning, but IRA holders should understand how these two options differ.
 Here, we take a look at the two main types of IRAs, Roth and Traditional, and the differences between them.

-Watch Joe DiDomenico, Yieldstreet Director of Retirement Services, as he walks you through what makes a Traditional IRA different from a Roth IRA and compares the benefits of each.
+Watch Joe DiDomenico, Founder of WealthFlex, as he walks you through what makes a Traditional IRA different from a Roth IRA and compares the benefits of each.

 The key difference between a Roth IRA and a Traditional IRA is that money contributed to a Roth IRA is taxed at the time of contribution and money contributed to a Traditional IRA is taxed at the time of distribution.
 When a distribution is taken down the road from a Roth IRA, it won’t be taxed.
 In addition, the rules regarding Roth IRAs disallow people with higher incomes to contribute to them.
 Typically, Roth IRAs benefit people the longer they are held.